Easiest Thanksgiving Ever:

 This one likely boils down to, Be quiet if you have little or nothing to say and be real when you speak.

 Recipe for Not Being Driven Insane by the Ones Who Drive You Insane

 This makes a game of the whole thing.
 What if you were having fun with your aversions and judgments instead of by turns indulging them and feeling bad about them?

 Recipe for Connecting to Source, Self, and Others

-I'll be sending out a recipe for the gratitude-intolerant soon!
+Note that a recipe for the gratitude-intolerant has been added!